As a copywriter, it’s something I see all the time…

 Often, a headline like this can be your why, your mission, or your approach to business.
 This is what I call a Grounding Statement, because it lays the groundwork for the “About” page and also immediately connects with your reader.
 If they align with that mission or belief, they will be more likely to continue reading.

 Your headline can help someone determine if they’re in the right place and if working with you would be a good fit.
-Here’s an example from my website:
+For example, here’s mine:

 Now, like I said, your “About” page isn’t all about you, but that doesn’t mean you don’t need to introduce yourself!